gjy3035/NWPU-Crowd-Sample-Code/README.md

 Compared with the original C^3 Framework,
 - the python3.x's new features are utilized;
-- the density map is generated online by a conv layer for saving io time on the disk,
+- the density map is generated online by a conv layer for saving io time on the disk;
+- improve the visualization in the Tensorboard.

 These features will be merged into C^3 Framework as soon as possible.